-Seagraspharming, as it may be referred to, is a novel and economically viable approach to producing bulk food nutritionals, pharma such as plant-based vaccines and animal feed additives for better nurtrition and growth (e. g. hormones and growth promoters).
+Seagrasspharming, as it may be referred to, is a novel and economically viable approach to producing bulk food nutritionals, pharma such as plant-based vaccines and animal feed additives for better nutrition and growth (e. g. hormones and growth promoters).

 Diversifying to produce potentially lucrative nutraceuticals, e. g. s. fructan sweetener in the rhizomes and arachidenoic acid (a specialized fatty acid) in the leaves and lanosterol, as a base material for eventual drug research and manufacturing for Vit D metabolism in health are posible developments in R & D.

 Seagrass fodders fed to produce boosted milk protein food products with touted medicinal properties (e. g. for heart-health as an anti-chronic inflammatory and also for some cancers) is an application for future use.

 Seagrasses are broken down in 4 plant families: (1) Posidoniaceae, (2) Zosteraceae, (3) Hydrocharitaceae, and (4) Cymodoceaceae representing 12 genera with 58 known species, thus far.